 California’s Natural Wonders: Exploring Calaveras Big Trees State Park in Arnold with Kids

 Two groves of massive sequoia trees—the largest trees by volume—in Calaveras Big Trees State Park are the closest groves of giant sequoia trees (sequoiadendron giganteum) to the San Francisco Bay Area.
+This is one of my favorite California state parks because the trails are accessible and kid-friendly, and the trees are gorgeous.

 Drive east about three hours to immerse yourself in endless redwood tree groves in the beautiful Sierra Nevada Mountains, the only place where these gigantic trees grow.
 Established in 1931, this park has two sequoia groves and seven maintained hiking trails to traverse with your kids.
 This is one of my favorite California state parks because the trails are accessible and kid friendly, and the trees are gorgeous.